NATIONAL COLON CANCER AWARENESS MONTH

 March is National Colon Cancer Awareness Month

-Colon Cancer is the second leading cancer cause of death in the U.S. Kentucky is among the top states in the U.S. for the number of new colon cancer diagnoses at a rate of 47.7 per 100k, or 2,580 new diagnoses a year, 2018².
+Colon Cancer is the second leading cancer cause of death in the U.S. Kentucky is among the top states in the U.S. for the number of deaths related to colon cancer, with a rate of 15.6 per 100k, or 886 deaths in 2020.

 Screening can find precancerous polyps – abnormal growths in the colon or rectum that can be removed before they turn into cancer.